QualiSystemsLab/colony-cli/README.md

 the main branch.

 This is where this tool might be handy for you.
-Instead of reconnecting Colony to your development branch in UI you can use Colony Cli to validate your current blueprints state and even launch sandboxed from them.
+Instead of reconnecting Colony to your development branch in UI you can use Colony Cli to validate your current blueprints state and even launch sandboxes from them.

 ## Installing